Langlands program: Conjectures

-There are several different ways of stating the Langlands conjectures, which are closely related but not obviously equivalent.
+The conjectures can be stated variously in ways that are closely related but not obviously equivalent.

 Reciprocity

-The starting point of the program may be seen as Emil Artin's reciprocity law, which generalizes quadratic reciprocity.
+The starting point of the program was Emil Artin's reciprocity law, which generalizes quadratic reciprocity.
 The Artin reciprocity law applies to a Galois extension of an algebraic number field whose Galois group is abelian; it assigns L-functions to the one-dimensional representations of this Galois group, and states that these L-functions are identical to certain Dirichlet L-series or more general series (that is, certain analogues of the Riemann zeta function) constructed from Hecke characters.
 The precise correspondence between these different kinds of L-functions constitutes Artin's reciprocity law.

-For non-abelian Galois groups and higher-dimensional representations of them, one can still define L-functions in a natural way: Artin L-functions.
+For non-abelian Galois groups and higher-dimensional representations of them, L-functions can be defined in a natural way: Artin L-functions.